LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Attacked but not captured markers can be freely teleported to.
 	- Teleportation range zones shown on the map.
 	- Rally point cost is reduced to 25 per charge.
+	- [Experimental] Partial squad fast travel (statics and vehicles without driver stay behind)
 - **Vehicle-based looting**: a complete overhaul of Loot to Vehicle for ACE and Antistasi Extended mod
 	- Uses ACE action on the vehicles to gather loot in 5-5000m radius (depends on enemy proximity, distance to nearest enemy - 50m)
 	- Allows several players to loot the same location, and into the same vehicle to save time.
 	- Properly handles compacting CUP launchers into storage mode.
 	- 1% chance of Jack-in-the-box
-	- *Known issue*: CBA settings are mostly ignored.
-I've rewritten the thing several times and now I think it doesn't use any settings.
-I'll review it eventually.
+	- *Known issue*: CBA settings are mostly ignored (except probably speed)
 - **Intel**:
-	- rebalanced Intel distribution (Intel is mostly useful now)
+	- Rebalanced Intel distribution (Intel is mostly useful now)
 	- SL corpses create Intel marker on the map when using LootVehicle (use Pack action on the corpse to avoid stuck Intel)
 	- Enemy Radio Keys are saved and loaded properly between sessions
-- **Persistent corpses and vehicles**:
+- **Persistent loot**:
 	- Corpses remain in the world, ensuring no loot is lost (removed automatically by the loot vehicle)
 	- Wrecks are configured to be managed by the mission garbage collector
 	- Wrecks can be removed from the action or ACE menu (very close range, be careful with cook-offs and fire)